Periodic Opportunity Cost

 Is there a nonessential item or service you simply can’t resist spending money on?
 This calculator will tell you the true opportunity costs of your frivolous expenditures.

 Let’s say you spend $4 every day on a latte.
 Enter that amount in the provided field, followed by how often this purchase recurs.
-Then enter an interest rate that this amount of money could be earning if deposited into a savings account (let’s say 5%).
+Then enter an interest rate that this amount of money could be earning if deposited into a bond or CD investment (let’s say 5%).
 Then enter a number of years for which you would like to calculate your opportunity costs.
 For the sake of this calculation, we’ll say 10 years.

 Press CALCULATE, and the true cost of your spending becomes obvious.
 On lattes alone, you will spend $14,592.
 If you had put that money into a savings account, you could have made $4,290.33 in interest alone.
 This means that your opportunity costs for this expenditure amount to a whopping $18,882.33!